 - Artistic License Biology: She can jump extremely well considering that in real life, elephants can't jump.

-- Eek, a Mouse!!: Scared to death of Sneeks, a rat-like enemy.
+- Elephants Are Scared of Mice: Scared to death of Sneeks, a rat-like enemy.
 If she sees one, she'll panic and run away.
 In the level Stampede Sprint, nearly the entire level consists of dodging enemies while an out-of-control Ellie stampedes through the stage, having been terrified by a legion of Sneeks at its beginning.

 - Making a Splash: She can use her trunk to suck up water and shoot it at enemies.

 - The Smurfette Principle: The only Animal Friend whose gender is definitely established as female.

 A cheerful-looking swordfish, Enguarde gives his rider improved speed and mobility underwater and the ability to spear enemies with his large bill.

 - A Day in the Limelight: Arctic Abyss.

 - The Artifact: With the Kongs being able to defend themselves underwater by the time Tropical Freeze kicks in, Enguarde's role as an underwater weapon became pointless.

 - Chuck Cunningham Syndrome: He's absent for the first time in a Donkey Kong Country game in Donkey Kong Country Returns, mainly because the game contains no water levels.
 He doesn't even return for Donkey Kong Country: Tropical Freeze despite having water levels.